 The truth is psychopathy (antisocial personality disorder) only occurs in 1-4% of the population.
 But gangs, violence, and other criminal activity are much more prevalent.

-Psychological experiments, such as Zimbardo’s Stanford Prison experiment and the Milgram experiment on obedience, demonstrate that under certain circumstances, the majority of participants will slowly obey authority and eventually cause harm (or perceived harm) to others.
+Though Zimbardo’s initial study was flawed, psychological experiments, such as the Milgram experiment on obedience, demonstrate that under certain circumstances, the majority of participants will slowly obey authority and eventually cause harm (or perceived harm) to others.

 Parents know the average child will face blatant and subtle forms of peer pressure in their lifetime.
 Children will likely be offered drugs, be tempted to drive home drunk and/ or steal.
 As they grow up, children will also brush elbows with people involved in crime.
 Some of their peers will join gangs, while others will be involved in other schemes.
 What the above-mentioned research suggests is that the more people start to say yes to small propositions against their morals, the more likely will continue to say yes to more consequential choices.